Setting the Record Straight: The History of Orthodontics

 Straight teeth aren’t a recent cosmetic wish – symmetrical, even smiles have always been desirable.
 History shows us that even thousands of years ago, people were attempting to align teeth with some rather surprising methods.
 We’re looking back at the history of orthodontic treatment from ancient times until now, to learn how modern orthodontics came to be.

 If you desire a straighter, more beautiful smile, Markham Orthodontics can help!
 Dr. David Markham and Dr. Steven Scott offer orthodontic treatments for every age and lifestyle, to help you achieve the smile of your dreams.
-For braces, retainers, mouth guards or Invisalign treatment in the greater Sacramento, CA area, contact our practice — with three convenient locations to better serve you!
+For braces, retainers, mouth guards, or Invisalign treatment in the greater Sacramento, CA area, contact our practice — with three convenient locations to better serve you!

 The early Egyptians were some of the first people who created early orthodontic instruments to align crooked teeth.
 Egyptian mummies have been found with metal pieces around their teeth, which researchers believe may have been connected to cords for the purpose of straightening misaligned teeth.

 Ancient Etruscans, Greeks, and Romans employed similar tactics.
-Ancient Etruscan remains have shown gold bands around preserved bodies, that was thought to have maintained their teeth alignment after death.
+Ancient Etruscan remains have shown gold bands around preserved bodies, that were thought to have maintained their teeth alignment after death.
 Famous philosophers Aristotle and Hippocrates even wrote about different tactics for correcting teeth alignment issues.

 The 18th Century